filecoin-project/filecoin-docs/docs/get-started/README.md

 ---
 title: 'Get started'
-description: 'The Filecoin Network is made with miners and clients.
+description: 'The Filecoin Network is made with storage providers and clients.
 They make deals and contribute to maintaining the Filecoin blockchain, obtaining storage services, and receiving rewards in the process.
 This section walks your through how to get started, build a node, and create a simple application.'
 breadcrumb: ''
 ---